Contact the Community Council Liaison OfficerContact us

 Community Council elections 2018

-To find out more about the forthcoming elections please see our elections page.
+To find out the results of the elections please see our elections page.

 Community Councils are bodies that play a vital role in representing the views of the community to local authorities and other public bodies.
 Their term of office is 3 years.
 They have no executive powers but are statutory consultees on planning and licensing matters.

-They receive annual grants from the City Council (minimum £500 plus 11p per elector in the Community Council area).
-Anyone who lives in the Community Council area and whose name is on the electoral roll can be nominated or apply to become a Community Councillor.
-There are also places for young people aged 16 and 17 years and other co-options are allowed.
+Anyone 16 years of age and over who lives in the Community Council area and whose name is on the electoral register can be nominated or apply to become a Community Councillor.

 - Ashley and Broomhill